ethereum/eth-utils/README.md

 Returns `True` if the `value` is an address in it's canonical form.

-The canonical representation of an address according to `ethereum-utils` is a 20 byte long string of bytes, eg:
+The canonical representation of an address according to `eth_utils` is a 20 byte long string of bytes, eg:
 `b'\xd3\xcd\xa9\x13\xde\xb6\xf6yg\xb9\x9dg\xac\xdf\xa1q,)6\x01'`